 Gender and social equality in a violence-free world

 Centre for Non-Violence is committed to safety and equality, especially for women and girls; culturally safe communities, where perpetrators of violence are held accountable and patriarchal norms are challenged; formal system reform that addresses male privilege; and a shift in the dialogue, which supports feminist principles.

-Committee Of Management and Senior Management
+Board Of Management and Senior Management

-The Committee of Management is our governing body and is responsible for the strategic direction of the organisation, establishing clear strategic goals and objectives and ensuring CNV programs are delivered as effectively and efficiently as possible.
+The Board of Management is our governing body and is responsible for the strategic direction of the organisation, establishing clear strategic goals and objectives and ensuring CNV programs are delivered as effectively and efficiently as possible.